effml-postech/blog-post/content/docs/spring24/08_/_index.md

 ## Analyisis

-1. Gating balancing loss works!
+### 1. Gating balancing loss works!
+Gating balancing loss function mitigates the reduction in entropy rates within gating functions, and enhance the performance.

-2. MoLE is even better than SOTA multi-concept generation methods.
+3. MoLE is even better than SOTA multi-concept generation methods.
-3. Scale to a larger number of LoRAs.
+4. Scale to a larger number of LoRAs.
-4. Coarse gating vs. fine gating
+5. Coarse gating vs. fine gating
-5. Flexibility of MoLE.
+6. Flexibility of MoLE.

 ## Discussion and Limitations